 The Department received several concerns from the public regarding the overall operation of the marina.
 Due to the changing use of the marina during the permitting process, one commenter questioned the ambiguity of the use of the marina being for family verses for community use.
-The final O&M Plan identifies that the marina would be classified as a recreational private marina for the exclusive use of the waterfront property owners.
+The finalized O&M Plan identifies that the marina would be classified as a recreational private marina for the exclusive use of the waterfront property owners.
 Another commenter expressed concern for the on-site management of the marina since the property is vacant and there are multiple property owners involved.
-In response, the final O&M Plan identifies a Harbormaster, whose obligations include ensuring the marina users comply with all aspects of the O&M Plan and to take appropriate action to deal with marina users who violate any provision of the Plan.
-The O&M Plan specifically states that violators would first receive a verbal warning, followed by a written warning.
+In response, the finalized O&M Plan identifies a Harbormaster, whose obligations include ensuring the marina users comply with all aspects of the O&M Plan and to take appropriate action to deal with marina users who violate any provision of the Plan.
+Further, the finalized O&M Plan specifically states that violators would first receive a verbal warning, followed by a written warning.
 Repeated violations would result in forfeiture of the slip for one season.
-Any future potential complaints would be directly relayed to the Harbormaster to mediate and, if appropriate, to the WWS to ascertain whether any regulatory violations have occurred..
+Any future potential complaints would be directly relayed to the Harbormaster to mediate and, if appropriate, to the WWS to ascertain whether any regulatory violations have occurred.

+In reviewing the applicable statutes and regulations, as well as weighing public benefits of this project against potential detriments, the Department's experts in the Division of Water have concluded that the pending Application complies with all applicable federal and state laws and regulations.
 I find that the Division of Water's TRM offers a thorough review of all aspects of the Applicant's pending Application, addresses those concerns germane to the subject matter of the aforementioned public hearing held by the Department in this matter, and responds to them in a balanced manner, accurately reflecting the information contained in the Record.

-I further find that the Record developed in this matter reflects that the Department's experts in the WWS have concluded that the construction of the marina docking facility as described in the Application for the Marina Permit, the O&M Plan, and the Subaqueous Lands Lease by the Applicant, and then subsequently revised to address the expressed public concerns, complies with all statutes and regulations that govern permitting actions such as the proposed Lawton Family Marina.
+I further find that the Record developed in this matter reflects that the Department's experts in the WWS have concluded that the construction of the marina docking facility as described in the Application for the Marina Permit, the O&M Plan, and the Subaqueous Lands Lease by the Applicant, and then subsequently revised to address the expressed concerns of both the public and the Department, complies with all statutes and regulations that govern permitting actions such as the proposed Lawton Family Marina.

-As set forth in the TRM, the Applicant has applied for a marina facility along their approximate 1,400 linear feet of waterfrontage in public subaqueous lands.
 The State of Delaware is charged with upholding the Public Trust Doctrine, which has been used historically in protecting the public's rights to fishing, commerce, navigation, recreation and even preservation as an appropriate public use.
-The TRM holds that the Applicant has practiced minimization by revising the original project to now propose an eight-slip marina (rather than a large docking facility that would have provided a slip for each of the individual property owners).
+With regard to the revisions that have been made to the originally proposed project, the Record reflects that the Applicant has practiced minimization by revising the original project to now propose an eight-slip marina (rather than a large docking facility that would have provided a slip for each of the individual property owners).